In the deep watches of the night, prayers are heard. The veil is thin. Note that word “watches”: it reminds one of a watchtower.

 You can’t move your arms or legs, says the clinic.
 You can’t shout or otherwise speak.
 There may be sensations of pressure (suffocation) or moving out of your own body.
 There are “hallucinations, like there’s a dangerous person in your room.”

-Or a clearer perception through that thinned veil?
-(Clinics have much to learn.)
+Hallucinations—or clearer perception through that thinned veil?

 For ninety percent of those who hallucinate, the illusions are terrifying.
 “They can include ghosts or cat- or alien-like creatures, and their actions can be as innocuous as simply approaching them or as nefarious as molesting or trying to kill them,” said the news network.

-People living in Egypt and Italy often see witches and evil genies and hold them responsible, fearing they could die from sleep paralysis, says a researcher named Baland Jalal from Harvard.
-People in Denmark, Poland and parts of the United States, on the other hand, have less supernatural or exotic explanations and less fear.
+People living in Egypt and Italy often see witches and evil genies and hold them responsible, fearing they could die from sleep paralysis, says that young man and researcher, Baland Jalal, from Harvard.

 Stress.
 Sleep deprivation.
 Jet lag.
 An irregular sleep schedule.
 Narcolepsy.
-Genetic factors
+Genetic factors.

 Yes, how scientists see it.
 And such factors can figure in.